 8. Norway

-This country has a GDP of 579.42 billion US dollars.
-Also, it is a recognized leader in certain sectors like maritime, energy (including renewables), and sustainability.
-It attracts companies seeking access to expertise, talent, and investors in these areas.
+Norway has a GDP of $579.42 billion.
+It is a recognized leader in maritime, energy (including renewables), and sustainability attracting companies seeking specialized expertise and investor interest.

 Factors favoring companies:

-Norway's government fosters entrepreneurship by offering incentives and programs, particularly in innovative sectors.
-Also, the country’s simple tax laws make it an easy choice for businesses exploring the international market.
+Norway's government fosters entrepreneurship through structured incentives and programs, particularly in innovative sectors.
+The country's straightforward tax laws reduce administrative complexity for foreign businesses.

 Factors favoring employees:

-Norway has a comprehensive welfare system that largely favors employees.
-For instance, the standard workweek in Norway is 37.5 hours, compared to the global average of 40 hours.
+Norway maintains a comprehensive welfare system that prioritizes employee well-being.
+The standard workweek is 37.5 hours below the global average of 40 hours.

 9. Netherlands

-The Netherlands has a GDP per capita of $65,140 and has access to 95% of Europe's consumer markets.
+The Netherlands has a GDP per capita of $65,140 and gives businesses access to 95% of Europe's consumer markets.

 Factors favoring companies: